Cali-RAD 2025

 On August 27th, 2022, Cali-RAD hosted its first annual Reggae Brew Fest at the Boochyard at Local Roots in Vista, CA. This family-friendly fundraiser event where attendees of all ages were welcomed to enjoy live music from well-known reggae bands and local musicians!
 Not only was there music, but our event will also include San Diego food vendors, retail vendors, art and jewelry vendors, a raffle, and a silent auction.

-We aim to make the 2023 Cali-RAD Fest even better than the first, we hope that you can join us on this special day.
+We aim to make Cali-RAD Fest 2025 even better than the first three and we hope that you can join us on this special day.

 ABOUT DUCHENNE